You are here

 - Catalonia makes up 40% of the Spanish innovation capacity in the life sciences.
 Patent families (EP+US+WO) in the BioRegion tripled between 2015 and 2018.
 Plus, Catalan companies and research bodies clearly turn first to international protection.
 Between 2015 and 2019, 57% of innovations with applicants from the BioRegion applied first to the European Patent Office (EPO).

 Areas of excellence

-The healthcare system in Catalonia and the excellence of its hospitals are world renowned in the fields of oncology, thoracic and cardiac surgery, kidney transplants and opthalmologic surgery.
+- The healthcare system in Catalonia and the excellence of its hospitals are world renowned in the fields of oncology, thoracic and cardiac surgery, kidney transplants and ophthalmologic surgery.

-The main therapeutic areas Catalan biotech and pharma companies specialize in are: cancer (often rare diseases) and neoplasms, dermatology, infectious diseases, diseases of the nervous and respiratory systems, and digestive and genitourinary diseases.
+- The main therapeutic areas of the Catalan biotech and pharma companies are: cancer (often oriented with rare diseases) and neoplasms, dermatology, infectious diseases, the nervous system, the respiratory, digestive and genitourinary systems.

-Regarding medical technology, the main areas of activity are electromechanical medical devices, single-use disposable devices, dental devices and reusable instruments.
-Among healthtech companies, there is a noteworthy presence of those working on mobile apps for health and fitness, telemedicine and electronic medical records.
+- Regarding medical technology, the main areas of activity are electromechanical devices, single-use devices, dental implants and reusable instruments.
+Among digital health companies, those working in digital therapies, drug R&D and clinical decision support stand out.